MianReplicate/Gender-Acceptance/README.md

 ## Supported Trans Libraries 🏳️‍⚧️
 Download ONLY one of the specified transgender packages below.
 Steam will mention you need all of them, but IGNORE that and follow the rules below.

-Solo: This transgender mod works only by itself
+Solo: This transgender mod cannot be installed with other transgender mods

-Both: These transgender mods **can** work together as one package, but can also be installed separately
+Either: These transgender mods **can** work together as one package, but can also be installed separately

 - Simple Trans (Solo)
-- Identity: Dysphoria & Intimacy - Gender Works (Solo or Both)
+- Identity: Dysphoria & Intimacy - Gender Works (Either)

+## Patches 🔧
+These are mods that have built in patches in Topic of Gender or have patches for Topic of Gender!

+If your mod adds compatibilities to Topic of Gender, please inform me so I can add it to this list!

+- Way Better Romance
+- Intimacy - A Lovin' Expansion
+- Rimpsyche

 ## FAQ ❓
 - Will you add compatibility with this other transgender mod?